two images of styled desk with computer and office supplies stacked with 5 near genius pto president resources headline in front

 Watch this!

-Check out this video for a complete rundown of what Presidents need personally throughout their term as well as to do their role within the PTO / PTA organization.
+Check out this video for a complete rundown of what resources PTO Presidents personally need for themselves as well as to help them with their PTO role:

 Over to you!

-Leading a PTO / PTA as President can be a really fulfilling and enjoyable experience as long as you have what you need.
+Leading a PTO / PTA school parent group as President can be a really fulfilling and enjoyable experience as long as you have what you need.

-Trying to go it alone or making it up as you go can ultimately lead to a lot of frustration and wasted time, so remember the advice outlined in the post to avoid all of that!
+But trying to go it alone or making it up as you go can ultimately lead to a lot of frustration and wasted time.